movementkitchen/website/src/blog/postnatal-return-to-exercise/index.md

 ---
 title: "Training After the Baby"
-subTitle: "Are we asking the right questions?"
+subTitle: "What is the Current Evidence and Clinical Practice?"
 date: "2023-04-17T10:00:00.000Z"
 path: "/postnatal-return-to-exercise/"
 tags: ["biomechanics", "women's health"]